35 time and money saving tips to start using today. Did you know neem oil deters mosquitoes or that diatomaceous earth keeps pests away?

 - Mark the measurements for your baking mix (or whatever) on a quart jar and use this every time you use the mix.

-- Freeze meat like hamburger in one pound increments in a zip top bag.
+- Freeze meat like ground beef in one-pound increments in a zip top bag.
 Lay it flat in the freezer.
 It will freeze faster and thaw faster too.

 - Apply hand cream to the wire holding the hummingbird feeder.
 No more ants!